If you are looking for things you must do in Madrid then this is the guide for you!

 A Quick Guide To Madrid

-The Royal Palace (The Palacio Real de Madrid) – A short walk from Sol you can wander the palace grounds freely.
+The Royal Palace (The Palacio Real de Madrid) – One thing you must do in Madrid is see the royal palace.
+A short walk from Sol, you can wander the palace grounds freely.
 If you are facing the building, go to the right of the palace; you can see the mountains in the distance.
 A pretty spot for a few quick photos and to check it off your, “to see” list!

 Sol – The heart of Madrid.
 Sol is literally the centre of Madrid so this is a perfect area to make a base camp!
+Aaron and I chose to have out hostel here so we could be nice and close to everything.
 You can shop, find a lot of good tapas and watch the street performers if you want.
 I also spotted a few chocolate shops that smelled amazing walking by..

 San Miguel Market – It’s a really cool market that’s busy with tourists and locals.
 It is overpriced as most tourist destinations are but you can get two tapas and a glass of wine for 6 Euro!
 I think that was pretty good.
 Watch out for a pushy lady at one of the vendors though, she throws things you don’t want on your plate so you have to buy it and then is very rude when you put your foot down.
 On a brighter note you can get 3 Euro salads and 2 Euro fruit cups from the fruit stand!
 There is also a desert section that is incredible!
 Churros anyone?